Design for Social Impact

 - Design is a Process to Innovate and Create with People

-This program is a Synchronous and Collaborative Remote Experiential Learning™ (SCREL™) Certificate Program.
+This is a Synchronous and Collaborative Remote Experiential Learning™ (SCREL™) Certificate.
 Unlike traditional distance and online learning models, SCREL enables real-time interactions between faculty, industry professionals.
 In addition, our intimate maximum class size of 15 students will enable in-depth discussions and exchange of ideas to maximize your learning experience and results.

-Technology Requirements: High-speed internet connection; a design-grade laptop or desktop computer that is capable of running the latest browser and streaming media; and built-in or external webcam and speakers.
+- Design-grade laptop or desktop computer that is capable of running the latest browser and streaming media

 - Design as a problem-solving tool